devgianlu/PYX-Reloaded/README.md

+**For development of the game itself only!
+Submit non-game design changes to mainline material-ui!!!**

 Pretend You're Xyzzy
 ===================
 A fork of the original Pretend You're Xyzzy.
 Complete re-write of the frontend, and major changes in the backend.
 Finished product will have material design, work fairly decently on mobile devices, and have a server that is self-contained instead of depending on Tomcat.